filecoin-project/lotus-docs/content/en/lotus/getting-started/what-is-lotus/index.md

 ![A wooden table from Ikea.](ingo-table.jpg)

 It's called Ingo, because Ikea likes to give their products fun names.
 Ingo is not the only table in the world; there are many more tables that exist.
 However, Ingo serves the primary functions of a table: it's flat, has legs to keep the surface off the floor, and you can put things on top of it.
+It's one implementation, or application, of the table idea.

 - _Ingo_ is an _object_ that you can use as a _table_.
 - _Lotus_ is an _application_ that a computer can use to do _Filecoin stuff_.